bobbingwide/fizzie/readme.txt

 == Change Log ==
+= 0.4.0 =
+* Changed: Another attempt at supporting alignfull and alignwide - solution copied/cobbled from TT1-blocks,[github bobbingwide fizzie issues 44]
+* Fixed: Avoid problems attempting to valid the id attribute.
+Just unset it!,[github bobbingwide fizzie issues 52]
+* Fixed: Adjust the width of submit buttons from 100% to auto
+* Tested: With Gutenberg 10.1.1
+* Tested: With WordPress 5.7 and WordPress Multi Site
+* Tested: With PHP 8.0

 = 0.3.1 =
 * Changed: Rename more query-pagination blocks to query-pagination-numbers,,[github bobbingwide fizzie issues 11]
 * Changed: Rename editor-style.css to style-editor.css and set block widths in the editor